Why Am I Gaining Weight While Working Out? The Complete Science-Based Guide

 Diet-Related Factors

-🍽 Caloric surplus: If you’re eating more calories than you’re burning, you will gain weight - end of story.
+🍽 Caloric surplus: If you’re eating more calories than you’re burning, you will gain weight.
 It’s like trying to empty a bucket with a tiny hole, while constantly adding water.
 It doesn’t matter if you are exercising, the calories will be stored if they are not used.
 This is very important to remember if you’re wondering “why am i gaining weight even though i’m working out?”.

 🤳 Nutrient timing: Timing your meals strategically around your workouts can also make a difference to your fitness progress.
 You need to be smart with the food you eat.